-- A. In selecting a site for a park, the City shall avoid an accumulation of unrelated parcels of land or an accumulation of land unsuitable for park purposes. - B. Parks sites shall be selected on the basis of obtaining natural, park-like settings where available and shall consist of diverse topography and open space suitable for the development of recreational facilities. - C. Neighborhood Park size should generally be a minimum of five (5) acres and obtained as one complete parcel.
-If a Developer cannot provide the minimum five-acre parcel or a smaller parcel which can potentially be contiguous to existing or future park parcels, then a fee in lieu of parkland or a combination of a fee in lieu of parkland and parkland dedication shall be required at the discretion of the Park & Recreation Department. - D. Parcels less than five (5) acres outside of Park Planning District 4 will only be considered for a park if they are contiguous with an existing park or school property, unless approved by the Director.
+- D. Parcels less than five (5) acres outside of Park Planning District 4 will only be considered for a park if they are contiguous with an existing park or school property, unless approved by the Director.
 Credits for publicly accessible private open spaces less than 1.0 acre will be considered on a case-by-case basis.
-(See Section IV(D)) - E. Neighborhood Based Parks or Community Based Parks to be dedicated as public parkland must meet the following criteria: - 1.
+(See Section IV.
+D.) - E. Neighborhood Based Parks to be dedicated as public parkland must meet the following criteria: - 1.
 Park sites to be dedicated to the City as public parkland shall be the appropriate size for the classification; - 2.
 Over 50% of the neighborhood must not be served by existing public or private parkland; - 3.
 Property should meet the needs of the neighborhood; - 4.
 Site should be easily accessible from the neighborhood; - 5.
-No drainage structures shall cut through or drain onto the public park site without the approval of the Director; - 6.
-Topographically the site shall be suitable for Neighborhood Based Park or Community Based Park uses as further defined in the Park, Recreation and Open Space Master Plan, Section V;

-- 7. Land must be out of the floodway and be accessible by maintenance and emergency vehicles; - 8.
+No drainage structures shall cut through or drain onto the public park site without the approval of the Director or the Director's designee; - 6.
+Topographically the site shall be suitable for Neighborhood Based Park uses as further defined in the Park, Recreation and Open Space Master Plan, Section V; - 7.
+Land must be out of the floodway and be accessible by maintenance and emergency vehicles; - 8.
 Funding must be identified for maintenance; and - 9.
 Permanent or ongoing maintenance operations must be addressed.

-The Director shall have the discretion to allow Neighborhood Based Parks that do not meet all of the criteria outlined above.
+The Director of the PARD or the Director's designee shall have the discretion to allow

+Neighborhood Based Parks that do not meet all of the criteria outlined above.

 - F. Both Neighborhood Based and Community Park sites shall be located, whenever possible, adjacent to and contiguous with school sites and other public or non-profit agency sites in order to make maximum use of common facilities and grounds. - G. Careful consideration shall be given to the need for development of linear parks around natural drainage and wooded areas which provide potential recreational uses.
-Criteria for floodplain area (based upon 100-year floodplain) usage is as follows: - 1.
-Floodplain and natural drainage areas shall generally not exceed seventy-five (75%) percent of the total park site. - 2.
+Criteria for floodplain area (based upon 100 year floodplain) usage is as follows: - 1.
+Floodplain and natural drainage areas shall generally not exceed seventy five (75%) percent of the total park site. - 2.
 Additional floodplain acreage may be acquired at a ratio of three acres of floodplain for each acre of non-floodplain property required to be dedicated.
 Any such consideration of additional floodplain acreage shall be as agreed upon between the Park & Recreation Department and the Developer/ Owner. - H. Proposed parkland boundaries of Community Park dedications shall provide reasonable access to improved street frontage for readily accessible entry into the park area by the public.
 The minimum size for a Community Park dedication is thirty (30) acres.
 When the subdivision development is not of sufficient size to generate a thirty (30) acre Community Park, a dedication fee in lieu of park dedication will be assessed or a combination of a fee in lieu of park dedication and park dedication may occur at the discretion of the Park & Recreation Department.
-The Park & Recreation Department at its sole discretion may determine that land in an amount less than the minimum dedication for a Community Park is needed: (1) when the property adjoins unplatted land that is zoned residential; (2) when the proposed land use according to the City's Comprehensive plan is residential; (3) when market and development patterns in the area indicate that the property is likely to be rezoned as a residential use; or (4) when there is a larger park system need that will be met by the dedication of Community Park land in an amount less than the minimum size.
+The Park & Recreation Department at its sole discretion may determine that land in an amount less than the minimum dedication for a community park is needed: (1) when the property adjoins unplatted land that is zoned residential; (2) when the proposed land use according to the City's Comprehensive plan is residential; (3) when market and development patterns in the area indicate that the property is likely to be rezoned as a residential use; or (4) when there is a larger park system need that will be met by the dedication of Community Park land in an amount less than the minimum size.

 VI.
-LAND DEDICATION AND DEVELOPMENT FEES: DETACHED SINGLE- FAMILY
+LAND DEDICATION AND DEVELOPMENT FEE